GoogleCloudPlatform/eventarc-samples/eventarc-workflows-integration/eventarc-auditlog-storage-cloudrun/README.md

-# Eventarc AuditLog-Cloud Storage and Workflows Integration
+# Eventarc (AuditLog-Cloud Storage), Cloud Run and Workflows

 In this sample, you will see how to connect [Eventarc](https://cloud.google.com/eventarc/docs) events to